pcarion/MobileGithubRepoBrowser/iosNative/MobileGithubRepoBrowser/README.md

 ### Scrolling Views
 Both the `GithubUserSelection` and `GithubUserInformation` views are scrolling views.

-In order for the scoll to actually works, you need to be careful in the way you setup your auto layout constraints in the storyboard:
+In order for the scroll to _actually_ works, you need to be careful when you setup your auto layout constraints in the storyboard:
 * you need to add first your `UIScrollView` , to its *containing view* and set its constraints `Align [leading|trainling|top|bottom]` to `0` with regards to the `Safe Area`
-* you need then to add a `UIView` as a child of your scroll view and rename it to something to content view as it is is the view which will actually hold the content of the scrolling view
+* you need then to add a `UIView` as a child of your scroll view and rename it to something to content view as it is is the view which will actually holds the content of the scrolling view
 * you need to also set the constraints of that content view:
   *  `Align [leading|trainling|top|bottom]` to `0` with regards to the `Super View`
   *  `Equal width` to `Safe Area`